Sweet syrupy balsamic vinegar is the secret ingredient for these delectable and moist Balsamic Blackberry Scones with Olive Oil.

 Don’t have a flavored vinegar?
 A plain balsamic will still work beautifully, like the one I used for my strawberry balsamic jam.

-Balsamic Blackberry Scones with Olive Oil {Video}
+Blackberry Scones with Olive Oil

 Ingredients

-- 4 oz blackberries, fresh
+- 4 oz blackberries fresh

-- 1 TBS balsamic vinegar, red
+- 1 tablespoon balsamic vinegar red

-- 3 tsp granulated sugar, divided
+- 3 teaspoon granulated sugar divided

-- 2 cup all-purpose flour
+- 2 cup all purpose flour

-- 1/4 cup granulated sugar
+- ¼ cup granulated sugar

-- 1 TBS baking powder
+- 1 tablespoon baking powder

-- 1/8 tsp salt
+- ⅛ teaspoon salt

-- 1/3 cup extra virgin olive oil
+- ⅓ cup extra virgin olive oil

-- 1/4 cup yogurt, plain Greek
+- ¼ cup yogurt plain Greek

-- 1/4 cup milk, low-fat
+- ¼ cup milk low-fat

-- 1 egg, large
+- 1 egg large

 Instructions